Community Support and Programs

 Community interaction is a shared responsibility that has proven positive effects on building a safer community, preventing crime and developing community spirit.

-The Shire of Cranbrook has an active roadwise committee.
+Within the Shire of Cranbrook there is an active roadwise committee.
 They organise the driver reviver van on occasional long weekends.
-Contact the Shire of Cranbrook for more details.
+Contact the Peter Denton President of the Roadwise Committee for more details on 9826 1031.
+For more information on Roadwise WA head to their website or follow their Facebook page to keep up to date.

 Healthway strives to deliver visionary and proactive leadership in health promotion in WA.